 Youth Innovation Lab

-Dalberg Media was commissioned by the World Diabetes Foundation to conceptualize, plan and facilitate the Youth Innovation Lab and the communications activities at the WHO Global Dialogue on Partnerships for Sustainable Financing of Non-Communicable Disease (NCDs) Prevention and Control, which was held in Copenhagen in April 2018.
+The World Diabetes Foundation commissioned Dalberg Media to conceptualize, plan and facilitate the Youth Innovation Lab and the communications activities at the WHO Global Dialogue on Partnerships for Sustainable Financing of Non-Communicable Disease (NCD) Prevention and Control, held in Copenhagen in April 2018.

-In the consequent communications effort, Dalberg Media produced videos with 13 high-level stake-holders at the WHO Global Dialogue, including the Danish Minister for Development Cooperation and the Assistant Director General on NCDs and Mental Health from WHO.
-On social media, the World Diabetes Foundation's reach increased by 14,000% in a week on Facebook and profile visits on Twitter increased by 191% in a month.
+In a subsequent communications effort, Dalberg Media produced videos with 13 high-level stake-holders at the WHO Global Dialogue, including the Danish Minister for Development Cooperation and the Assistant Director General on NCDs and Mental Health from WHO.
+With Dalberg Media’s support, the World Diabetes Foundation's Social Media reach increased by 14,000% in the week of the event on Facebook, and profile visits on Twitter increased by 191% in a month.